TheBetterStore/tbs-docs/docs/2-cloud-native-design+implementation/cn-overview.md

    cost optimization that accommodate both development and production environments?
 3. What are the best methods for managing transactions and errors?

-A number of Microservice Patterns have been published which are aimed at address these and other questions, and we will look at these next.
+Several Microservice Patterns have been published to address these and other issues.
+We will now examine these patterns in detail.

 Next: [Microservice Architecture Patterns:](msa-architecture-patterns.md)